-John is Managing Director of Risk Frontiers specialising in bushfire, flood, volcanic and seismic risk as well as decision-making and policy issues across a wide range of natural hazards.
+John is Chief Executive Officer of Risk Frontiers specialising in bushfire, flood, volcanic and seismic risk as well as decision-making and policy issues across a wide range of natural hazards.
 He has expertise in probabilistic modelling, quantitative risk assessment and cost benefit, and Real Options analyses.

 Under his direction, Risk Frontiers has embraced assignments for clients as diverse as the Insurance Council of Australia, the Australian Building Codes Board, the NSW Office of Environment and Heritage, Infrastructure NSW, Geoscience Australia, Swiss and Munich Re and the Australian Reinsurance Pool Corporation.